 Radishes are probably one of the fastest plants you can grow.
 They are also super simple to grow as well.

-So if you’d like to try and grow your own vegetables, then this might be a good place to start.
-You’ll directly sow these seeds in quality dirt.
+If you’d like to try and grow your own vegetables, radishes are excellent fast-growing vegetables to start with.
+You’ll directly sow these seeds in quality soil.

 Cucumbers are a very versatile plant to grow.
 You can make lots of delicious recipes with them.
 You can start with eating them fresh.